 Walls – Indoors or Outdoors.
 Some of my favorite walls are covered in books.
 Dublin.

-Fake News At The House Of The Wannsee Conference, Berlin Please, go to the blog Hikeminded, for a very important article to remind us all where we might be heading with today’s fake news.
+Please, go to the blog Hikeminded, for a very important article to remind us all where we might be heading with today’s fake news.
 We tend to forget, don’t we – what we should have learned from history.
-She writes it so well – and unfortunately […]Read Post ›
+She writes it so well – and unfortunately I cannot find the reblog button.

 Unusual…well, my daughter spotted this unusual grave decoration when we visited the beautiful Highgate Cemetery, London.
 The much loved author Douglas Adams’ fans leave their most precious pens in the pot.
 Of course we did as well.
 We are all only Hitchhikers here, aren’t we…